Causality Bounds on Dissipative General-Relativistic Magnetohydrodynamics: Abstract

 \section{Abstract}

-We determine necessary and sufficient conditions under which a large class of relativistic generalizations of Braginskii's magnetohydrodynamics, described using Israel-Stewart theory, are causal and strongly hyperbolic in the fully nonlinear regime in curved spacetime.
-Our new nonlinear analysis provides stricter constraints on the dynamical variables that cannot be obtained via a standard linear expansion around equilibrium.
-Causality severely constrains the size of shear-viscous corrections, placing a bound on the far-from-equilibrium dynamics of magnetized weakly collisional relativistic plasmas, which rules out the onset of the firehose instability in such systems.
+We derive necessary and sufficient conditions under which a large class of relativistic generalizations of Braginskii's magnetohydrodynamics with shear, bulk, and heat diffusion effects is causal and strongly hyperbolic in the fully nonlinear regime in curved spacetime.
+We find that causality severely constrains the size of nonideal effects and the onset of kinetic instabilities.
+Our results are crucial for assessing the regime of validity of fluid dynamical simulations of plasmas near supermassive black holes.